Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 # Analyzers For Optimizely CMS

-## Avoid some easy misstakes when building Optimizely sites with these analyzers.
+## Avoid some easy mistakes when building Optimizely sites with these analyzers.

 If you have been working with Optimizely CMS (previously Episerver) you have probably at least once forgotten that little "virtual" keyword when adding a new property